RuanAragao/Piece-of-Cake-Certificate/README.md

 # Piece of Cake Certificate

-_Create your certificate super easy!_
+#### _Create your certificate super easy!_

+This project is a web application to create in an agile and simple way, using drag and drop interface, one or several certificates.

 Bootstrap a developer-friendly NextJS app configured with: